 Here are some other things to think about to be more prudent with inventory management:

 - Return on Investment – how many units are you investing in, and how much will you make on that in return?
 What is the Return On Investment on your product?
 Jeremy reminds us to not think about profit in absolute terms, but as a percentage of your investment.
 It would be awesome to make $1000, but did you have to invest $20,000 to make that, or $1,000.
-Clearly you want to maximize your return on investment as much as possible!
+Clearly, you want to maximize your return on investment as much as possible!

 - Import Via Ocean or Air – Importing by sea or air is a constant question for sellers.
-Do you wish to get the speed and flexibility of air, or the cost-savings of ocean freight?
+Do you wish to get the speed and flexibility of air or the cost-savings of ocean freight?
 It depends on your needs at a given time, as each has its pros and cons.

 - Plan Ahead – Think about your next order, not just today’s order.
 Pick suppliers that are good communicators, so you can be able to understand what your lead time will be, as it can be often changing.

 - Know Your Assumptions – Your calculations for inventory management rely on solid assumptions.
-Your lead time, sales velocity, safety stock, etc. All of this can effect your decision on how much inventory to keep, and therefore what your cash flow, growth rate, and profits can look like.
+Your lead time, sales velocity, safety stock, etc. All of this can affect your decision on how much inventory to keep, and therefore what your cash flow, growth rate, and profits can look like.